Trade under the Mughals

 When Portuguese, Dutch, and British ships began to show up in Indian ports in the 1500s, Indian traders sold them cotton cloth and spices too.
-The Portuguese traded Indian ivory and ebony to China, and brought back gold, silk, porcelain, and copper.
-By the 1600s, traders wanted tons of cheap Indian cotton cloth and glass beads to trade to West Africans for slaves, and to North American people for furs.
+So the Portuguese traded Indian ivory and ebony to China, and brought back gold, silk, porcelain, and copper.
+By the 1600s, traders wanted tons of cheap Indian cotton cloth and glass beads to trade to West Africans for enslaved people, and to North American people for furs.

 Around 1700 AD, though, people in England began to want to buy a lot of Indian cotton cloth too.
 British ships now carried cotton cloth to England as well as to Africa and Asia.
-British trading posts in India at Madras, Bombay (modern Mumbai) and Calcutta started to grow into big cities.
+British trading posts in India at Madras, Bombay (modern Mumbai) and Calcutta (modern Kolkata) started to grow into big cities.
+The Mughal Indian economy suffered.

 But British traders began to push Indian people around to make more money for themselves.
 In the 1820s, the British began to grow a lot of tea in India to sell in England, in order to save money on buying tea from China.
 Indian people didn’t make money growing tea.
 In the 1830s, British people put a tax on salt in India, to force Indians to buy British salt instead of making their own.